Annual Report 2013

 - the only issue in contention before the Tribunal is what type of remedial order is appropriate;

-- the complaint is dismissed for lack of jurisdiction, abuse of process, delay, irreparable breach of fairness, etc.; or
+- the complaint is dismissed for want of prosecution by the complainant, abuse of process, delay, irreparable breach of fairness, etc.; or

 - the issue before the Tribunal is a motion for some type of procedural or evidentiary order.